ka0s01/NotAFan/README.md

 # NotAFan 👻

 Don't you hate it when someone unfollows you but keeps you following them?
-Like they want the number but not the relationship.
-Who do they think they are — do they think you're a fan?
+Who do they think they are, do they think you're a fan?

 **NotAFan** is a Chrome extension that shows you everyone you follow on Instagram who doesn't follow you back.
 No sketchy apps, no handing over